leptos-rs/book/src/islands.md

 # Guide: Islands

-Leptos 0.5 introduces the new `experimental-islands` feature.
+Leptos 0.5 introduced the new `islands` feature.
 This guide will walk through the islands feature and core concepts, while implementing a demo app using the islands architecture.

 ## The Islands Architecture